Kamen Rider × Kamen Rider Ghost & Drive: Super Movie War Genesis: Story

-After Takeru wakes from a nightmare, told by the latter they should not change the timeline any further, he and Shinosuke are altered by his past self that Ryū left.
+After Takeru wakes from a nightmare, told by the latter they should not change the timeline any further, he and Shinnosuke are altered by his past self that Ryū left.
 The two Kamen Riders find Ryū as he attempted to stop the Michelangelo Gamma from spiriting young Akari.
-Bringing Ryū back to the temple after taking out Michelangelo, Takeru and Shinosuke learn the Ganma are incarnations of the actual Renaissance Artisians who seek to create revive Leonardo as a Ganma through Akari's feelings and an Eyecon.
+Bringing Ryū back to the temple after taking out Michelangelo, Takeru and Shinnosuke learn the Ganma are incarnations of the actual Renaissance Artisians who seek to create revive Leonardo as a Ganma through Akari's feelings and an Eyecon.
 When he sees his younger self insisting Ryū to save Akari, Takeru loses it as he tells his younger self to save Akari himself.
 Ryu gives Young Takeru his book and Musashi's Katana to use.
 Back in the present, Specter and Mach do their best to deal with the Roidmudes as they are joined by a revived Chase.
 But the Roidmudes are joined by the Leonardo Gamma, who easily kills Honganji when he attempted to join the fray as Kamen Rider Jun.
 But Honganji comes to life during a funeral held in Daitenkū-ji, revealing that he saw a Hermit while in limbo who advises him to return to the land of the living as his talents would only go to waste in the afterlife.
 Suddenly Makoto receive a phone call from Takeru on his Cobra Keitai.
 Takeru ask Akari if she was held hostage from Gamma 10 years ago.
 But Akari has no such memory as Rinna decides to find the memory herself using her science.

-In the past, after Takeru places the Raffaello and Michelangelo Eyecons in a time capsule along with the wedding ring Shinosuke intended to give Kiriko with the latter contacting their friends, they learn from Akari of the abandoned cathedral she was held at 10 years ago.
+In the past, after Takeru places the Raffaello and Michelangelo Eyecons in a time capsule along with the wedding ring Shinnosuke intended to give Kiriko with the latter contacting their friends, they learn from Akari of the abandoned cathedral she was held at 10 years ago.
 The two Kamen Riders, Ryū, and young Takeru reach Akari, but are too late to prevent Da Vinci Ganma's creation as he creates an army of Assault Gammas.
 As the others deal with the Ganmas, Young Takeru saves Akari before Ryū takes the children to safety as Ghost and Zero Drive seemingly destroy Leonardo.
 But when young Takeru attempts to claim Da Vinci Gamma Eyecon, the Ganma is revealed to be still active as Ryū takes a deathblow intended for his son.
-Leonardo then departs for the future with Shinosuke dragging a reluctant Takeru, learning Ryū knew he is his son's future self, back to their time through the monolith's wormhole as the Young Takeru weeps over his father's dead body.
-Returning to the present to find the Roidmudes erased with the timeline restored, Masato and Goh having assumed that the Ganma faded with them, Takeru and Shinosuke reveal that Leonardo is alive as Onari comes in to alert the gang that an army of Ganma led by Leonardo is approaching Daitenkū-ji.
+Leonardo then departs for the future with Shinnosuke dragging a reluctant Takeru, learning Ryū knew he is his son's future self, back to their time through the monolith's wormhole as the Young Takeru weeps over his father's dead body.
+Returning to the present to find the Roidmudes erased with the timeline restored, Masato and Goh having assumed that the Ganma faded with them, Takeru and Shinnosuke reveal that Leonardo is alive as Onari comes in to alert the gang that an army of Ganma led by Leonardo is approaching Daitenkū-ji.